emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 ## Expressions

 An expression is a combination of the data constants and operators.
 Expressions are evaluated in compile-time.
-Given any two expressions, they must not be defined in circular way.
+Given any two expressions, they must not be defined circularly.
 Expressions can be used anywhere a constant is expected.

 There exist several operators, such as: